relardev/go-pattern-implement.nvim/README.md

 ## prequisites

- 1. `go-command-generator` available in path
+ 1. `go-component-generator` available in path

 ## use with lazy